 We are also introducing several new features with this new version, including the following:

-The legacy standard endpoints provide access to the following resources on Twitter API v1.1.
+The legacy standard endpoints provide access to the following resources with the standard v1.1 offerings.

 - Guide to the future of the Twitter API

 - Tutorials on how to build with Twitter API v2